 The diagnosis of CPVT is established in the presence of a structurally normal heart, normal resting EKG, and exercise- or emotion-induced bidirectional or polymorphic ventricular tachycardia..."

 Familial Hypercholesterolemia (FH) Panels

 Austin et al (2004)

-"Three groups have developed diagnostic tools for FH [familial hypercholesterolemia]: The US MedPed Program, the Simon Broome Register Group in the United Kingdom, and the Dutch Lipid Clinic Network Journal of the American College of Cardiology (2018)
+"Three groups have developed diagnostic tools for FH [familial hypercholesterolemia]: The US MedPed Program, the Simon Broome Register Group in the United Kingdom, and the Dutch Lipid Clinic Network." (p.
+408)